enthought/pyql/docs/source/getting_started.rst

     - Change "General" -> "Configuration type" to "Dynamic Library (DLL)"
     - Apply
+    - Add the Boost include directory to "C/C++" -> "Additional Include Directories"
+    - Apply

+    Do a first build to get all the object files generated

+   g.
+Generate the def file:

+    In your PyQL clone, got the scripts directory, and edit the main function.
+    Set `input_directory` to the Release directory where your object files are and change the `output_file` if appropriate (symbol_win32.def is the default) !
+The def file is platform specific (you can't reuse a 32bit def file for a 64bit linker).

+    This will generate a def file of about 44 Mb with all the needed symbols for PyQL compilation.

+   h.
+Build the dll with the new def file

-    - Change "Linker" -> "Input" -> "Module definition file" to point to symbol.def in your clone of the PyQL repo
+    - Change "Linker" -> "Input" -> "Module definition file" to point to def file you just generated.

      Apply the changes and build the project

-   g.
+   i.
 Copy the QuantLib.dll to a directory which is on the PATH (or just the
       PyQL directory if you're in development mode)

 2. Install Cython.
 While you can install Cython from source, we strongly